 The first thing you want to look for is original photos of the phone, especially in listings from sites like eBay, where individuals can sell items.
 If the seller refuses to take photos of the phone, move on.

 Ask for the electronic serial number (ESN) or International Mobile Equipment Identity (IMEI) of the phone, and call your carrier to check that the phone isn’t lost, stolen or still under a payment plan.
-If you don’t want to call your carrier, you can use Swappa’s IMEI tool to run a free basic check.
+If you don’t want to call your carrier, you can use Swappa’s IMEI tool to run a free basic check (more on this below).

 There are many sites and services where you can find used and refurbished phones, but here are some of the most reputable places you can shop online.